Answers are provided below to questions we often hear. If you can't find the answer to your question, please contact the Admissions Team.

 School starts at 8.50am, apart from on Wednesday when school starts at 9.55am.
 The school day ends at 3.50pm every day.
 There is a variety of ZIS After School Activities at the end of the school day, included in the school fees.
 Private activities and music lessons are offered at a cost.

 ZIS offers after school activities throughout the school year.
 A wide range of extracurricular activities and clubs are available to suit each student's interests.
 Students can participate in a wide variety of sports, music and art offerings, improve their fluency in a foreign language or join different charity groups.
-Every campus offers age appropriate clubs, sports and after school activities, other than the Early Childhood Center.
+Every campus offers age appropriate clubs, sports and after school activities.
 Visit the Student Life section of our website and Club and Activities.

-At the Lower School and Early Childhood Center we offer a Before and After School Care Program, where students are supervised before and after the official school day ends.
+At the Lower School we offer a Before and After School Care Program, where students are supervised before and after the official school day ends.
 You can find more information about After School Care here.

 Yes!
 The ZIS Parents' Association is a vital part of the school, supporting the ZIS community (students, alumni, faculty and families) in a variety of ways.
 It provides parent volunteers to: help with classroom activities (class parties, field trip chaperones, hands-on help for science or other projects, etc); help in libraries; support sports teams; and much more.
 The Parents' Association supports new families through its Welcome Committee and coordinates social and cultural events for families and adults within the school.
 The Parents' Association also offers a forum for communication among parents, the school administration and the Board of Trustees by arranging open forum meetings, as well as providing news and event information on its section of the school's website.